vannesschancc/CodingQuestion/ProblemSummary.md

 # String
 ## Substring Problem
 Problems:
-    if goes up tp input.length() insteaf of input.length()-1 leftStr = input.substring(0, input.length()) -> entire String
+    if goes up tp input.length() instead of input.length()-1 leftStr = input.substring(0, input.length()) -> entire String
-    if this is in recursion ,it cased stackoverflow
+    if this is in recursion ,it caused stackoverflow

 ```java
         for (int i = 0; i < input.length()-1; i++) {